simbiose/Encryption/README.md

 	 - You have the power to handle the exceptions, instead of uses `encryptOrNull` method just uses the `encrypt` method.
 The same for the `decryptOrNull`, just uses the `decrypt` method.
  - I'm getting problems with main thread, what to do?
 	 - Encrypt routines can take time, so you can uses the `encryptAsync` with a `Encryption.Callback`to avoid ANR'S. The same for `decryptAsync`
+ - I'm an older user, version 1.4 or less, what to do to update Encrypt to version 2.+?
+     - The library has changed the default iteration count from 65536 to 1, it improve the performance, if you have a code using the old version or if you prefer to use a big iteration count you just need to use a custom builder instead of get the default builder and set the iteration count you want
+     - As far as the library uses 1 as default iteration count we do not need anymore the getLowIteration and it was removed from project, if you use it you can just change to getDefault
+     - MIT is the project license so feel free to use it :tada:
- - I'm an older user, version 1.1 or less, what to do to update Encrypt to version 1.2+?
+ - I'm a very older user, version 1.1 or less, what to do to update Encrypt to version 1.2+?
 	 - The library has several changes in his structure in version 1.2, both in algorithm and in code usage, so if you are an older user you need migrate the encrypted stuff or configure the `Builder` manually to the same parameters used in version 1.1 and olds.

 ##Want to contribute?##

 Fell free to contribute, We really like pull requests :octocat:

-##License##

-GNU Lesser General Public License at version 3

 ###Third part###